Over Hadstenvej 42

 From 1 July 2022:

-Motor suppliers will be required to test all electric motors based on different speeds, unlike the current situation, in which testing is performed only at full speed and with different loads.
+Motor suppliers will be required to test all electric motors based on different speeds, unlike the previous situation, in which testing was performed only at full speed and with different loads.
 This is because more and more VFD-controlled applications are entering the market, running at widely different speeds and loads.

 From 1 July 2023: